-France urged to reject Le Pen in presidential vote run-off
+France urged to reject Le Pen in vote run-off

 Story highlights

-- Emmanuel Macron and Marine Le Pen through to the second-round presidential vote
+- Macron and Le Pen through to the second-round presidential vote

 (CNN)France's defeated political establishment has begun to rally against the far-right leader Marine Le Pen as she goes head-to-head against political novice Emmanuel Macron in the final race for the French presidency.